How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 how long will dry ice keep

-But if you currently have a YETI at hand, however, you should make sure that your model is compatible with dry ice.
-Not every single model in the company’s portfolio is made for it.
+But if you currently have a YETI at hand, you should make sure that your model is compatible with dry ice.
+Not every single model in the company's portfolio is made for it.
 You can use this link to check.

-How to Use Dry Ice For Shipping?
+How to Use Dry Ice For Shipping

-If you use postal services or similar shipping and logistic services, many of them will replenish dry ice for you during the transportation process to avoid spoilage or damage.
-Especially if the time-to-destination is long.
+If you use postal services or similar shipping and logistic services, many of them will replenish dry ice for you during the transportation process to avoid spoilage or damage, especially if the time-to-destination is long.
 Just inform them that you require the extra service.

 How Long Does Dry Ice Last For Shipping?

-Styrofoam Shipping Boxes: Take Them Seriously
+Styrofoam Shipping Boxes: Why They Matter

 Those styrofoam shipping boxes may not look as cool as your YETI cooler, but they're excellent for storing items that require insulation.

 Even a box with thin walls will be able to preserve a block of dry ice for a couple of hours.
-Boxes with especially thick walls that are made for transporting vital, cold-preserved items like medical supplies can keep cold for days.
+Boxes with thick walls that are made for transporting vital, cold-preserved items like medical supplies can keep cold for days.

 The consensus for shipping with styrofoam boxes is that if the transportation takes only 1 day or less, use a thin wall box.
 If it takes 2-3 days, use one with thicker walls.
 If it takes weeks, inform the courier service to replenish the dry ice while the box is being transported.

 But styrofoam boxes are loved in logistics not just for their insulating performance.
-They’re also very cheap and light.
-Because courier services will price your shipping cost by poundage, you will want the shipping box to be as light as possible.
-That’s why shipping your things using your multi-pound, hundred-dollar YETI cooler, while possible, is neither economical nor wise.
+They're also cheap and light.
+Because courier services price your shipping cost by poundage, you want the shipping box to be as light as possible.
+That's why shipping your things using your multi-pound, hundred-dollar YETI cooler, while possible, is neither economical nor wise.

 How to Pack Dry Ice Into A Styrofoam Box